CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 <section id="build-code-gitpod" class="build-code-content">

 ## Gitpod {#build-code-on-gitpod}
-On top of our daily LibreOffice core archives, we have also added integration support for Gitpod, a cloud based development environment.
+On top of our daily Collabora Office core archives, we have also added integration support for Gitpod, a cloud based development environment.
 Now you can start hacking Collabora Online (COOL) in under ~5 minutes!

 **Steps to quick start:**